sauravraghuvanshi/azure-docs-powershell/Az/Az.StackHCI/Register-AzStackHCI.md

 ```

 ### -ComputerName
-Specifies the cluster name or one of the cluster node in on-premises cluster that is being registered to Azure.
+Specifies the cluster name or one of the cluster node in on-premise cluster that is being registered to Azure.

 ```yaml
 Type: System.String